 In recent years, the FDA has published occasional warnings concerning counterfeit Botox, encouraging physicians to be sure of what they are buying and consumers to be wise regarding where they receive their medical care.

 As a consumer, it is imperative that you see a qualified physician for your medical care.
 Dr. Slack is certified by the American Board of Plastic Surgery and a member of the American Society of Plastic Surgeons.
 These credentials mean that he is held to the highest professional standards.
 He uses only products obtained through legal means established by the FDA, and he follows the highest standards of medical care.

 Ask where the Botox being used came from.
 A reputable physician will be able to demonstrate that the Botox they use is FDA approved and came from a legitimate source.

 Beware of low prices.
 Botox products that come from FDA approved manufacturers have a uniform cost that all physicians pay.
 This means you will find only small variations in pricing among physicians.
 If you find pricing for Botox that is much less than that offered by just about everyone else, be suspicious.
 If it sounds too good to be true, it probably is.

 Botox offers many benefits for individuals who want a fresher, more youthful facial appearance.
 It is a safe alternative to plastic surgery when administered by a qualified plastic surgeon that uses only FDA approved products.
-If you would like to find out if Botox can work for you, contact Dr. Slack for a free consultation in his Allen, TX office.
+If you would like to find out if Botox can work for you, contact Dr. Slack for your consultation in his Allen, TX office.